 The duties and responsibilities of the Audit Committee are to:

+Serve in an advisory role to the Board and make recommendations to the Board as appropriate.
+The Audit Committee shall have no independent authority to take any action on behalf of the Board of Education.

 If requested by the Board, assist in the development of a Request for Proposals (RFP), selection, and recommendation of the hiring of the external auditing firm to conduct the annual audit.

 Assist in the determination of areas to be emphasized in the external audits and development of the external audit contract.